Bethieieio/make-a-meal/README.md

 ## future installments I would like to add one day
 - add more aria stuff to screen readers and use it.
-- add a cool hover on the buttons
+- add a cool hover on the buttons.
-- more indepth read me
+- more indepth read me.